 Not too many movies can be blamed for shutting down an entire studio.
 Titan A.E has those dubious honours.
-However, ots commercial success (or lack thereof) isn’t what that makes Titan A.E a great movie with some really underappreciated worldbuilding.
+However, its commercial success (or lack thereof) is what that makes Titan A.E a great movie with some really underappreciated worldbuilding.

 Titan A.E takes place after Earth (hence the A.E), and takes place a universe where humans are the scrappy underdogs without a home.
-I love this premise, because humans are annoyingly often conquering warlords in space operas.
+I love this premise, because humans are conquering warlords in space operas a bit too regularly.
 There are a host of interesting locations and species, and the whole movie really shines.
 It creates a really interesting setting super quickly and with no boring info-dumps.
 I also love the alien designs, and along with environmental design they do a lot of the talking in Titan A.E.

-You can also check out a great video by Space Dock that discusses the Valkyrie spaceship from Titan A.E.
+You can also check this great video by Space Dock that discusses the Valkyrie spaceship from Titan A.E.